esteemayo/ecommerce-store-api/README.md

 ### Review Endpoints

-- GET /api/v1/reviews: Returns a list of reviews.
+- <mark>GET /api/v1/reviews:</mark> Returns a list of reviews.
-- GET /api/v1/reviews/top: Returns a list of reviews where rating is greater or equals to <mark>4.5</mark>.
+- <mark>GET /api/v1/reviews/top:</mark> Returns a list of reviews where rating is greater or equals to <mark>4.5</mark>.
-- GET /api/v1/reviews/total-reviews/:id: Returns the total number of ratings on a product.
+- <mark>GET /api/v1/reviews/total-reviews/:id:</mark> Returns the total number of ratings on a product.
-- GET /api/v1/reviews/:id: Returns a single review by ID for the authenticated user.
+- <mark>GET /api/v1/reviews/:id:</mark> Returns a single review by ID for the authenticated user.
-- POST /api/v1/reviews: Creates a new review for the authenticated user.
+- <mark>POST /api/v1/reviews:</mark> Creates a new review for the authenticated user.
-- PATCH /api/v1/reviews/:id: Updates a review by ID for the authenticated user or admin.
+- <mark>PATCH /api/v1/reviews/:id:</mark> Updates a review by ID for the authenticated user or admin.
-- DELETE /api/v1/reviews/:id: Deletes a review by ID for the authenticated user or admin.
+- <mark>DELETE /api/v1/reviews/:id:</mark> Deletes a review by ID for the authenticated user or admin.